Flexing infinite frameworks with applications to braced Penrose tilings: Bracing Penrose frameworks

 \section{Bracing Penrose frameworks}

 We shall apply the results of \Cref{sec:braced} to the family of infinite P-frameworks generated by the Penrose (rhombus) tilings; see \Cref{fig:Penrosetiling}.
-Any Penrose tiling is formed from two types of rhombi; a ``fat'' rhombus tile with angles $72^\circ$ and $108^\circ$, and a ``thin'' rhombus tile with angles $36^\circ$ and $144^\circ$ (see Figure \ref{rhombus} for their 1-skeletons).
+Any Penrose tiling is formed from two types of rhombi with sides marked by arrows (see Figure \ref{rhombus}): a ``fat'' rhombus tile $F$ with angles $72^\circ$ and $108^\circ$, and a ``thin'' rhombus tile $T$ with angles $36^\circ$ and $144^\circ$.
 To construct a Penrose tiling, one simply needs to match copies of the tiles together so that the arrows they meet at are oriented in the same direction and have the same type (i.e.~dashed or not dashed).
 The copies of the two types of tiles can be rotated, reflected and translated however you like.
 For more details on the described construction, we refer the reader to~\cite{DEBRUIJN198139}.
-Interestingly, while there exist uncountably many distinct tilings (modulo rotations, reflections and translations) that can be constructed by this method, there exist exactly two which have five-fold rotational symmetry.
+Interestingly, while there exist uncountably many distinct tilings (modulo rotations, reflections and translations) that can be constructed by this method, there exist exactly two which have 5-fold rotational symmetry.
 Both of these properties can be proven by de Brujin’s method of implementing \emph{pentagrids}; see \cite{DEBRUIJN198139,DEBRUIJN198153} for more information on the topic.

-By considering the shared faces of a Penrose tiling as edges and the shared corners as vertices, it is easy to see how we can transform any Penrose tiling into an infinite P-framework.
+By considering the shared sides of tiles in a Penrose tiling as edges and the shared corners as vertices, it is easy to see how we can transform any Penrose tiling into an infinite P-framework.
 Any such P-framework that we obtain from this method shall be called a \emph{Penrose framework}.

 Let $(G, \rho)$ be a P-framework with ribbon $r$.
-As every edge in a ribbon is parallel, we can choose a unit vector $u_r$ so that for all $uv \in r$ we have $u_r.(\rho(u)-\rho(v))=0$; we call any such unit vector a \emph{direction} of $r$.
-It is immediate that every ribbon has exactly two directions; $u_r$ and $-u_r$.
-We say two ribbons $r,r'$ with directions $u_r,u_{r'}$ respectively are \emph{parallel} if $|u_r.u_{r'}|=1$.
+As every edge in a ribbon is parallel, we can choose a unit vector $u_r$ so that $u_r$ is orthogonal to $\rho(u)-\rho(v)$ for all $uv \in r$; we call any such unit vector a \emph{direction} of~$r$.
+It is immediate that every ribbon has exactly two directions: $u_r$ and $-u_r$.
+We say two ribbons $r,r'$ with directions $u_r,u_{r'}$ respectively are \emph{parallel} if $u_r$ and $u_{r'}$ are parallel.
 The following result can be proven by de Brujin's method of implementing pentagrids \cite{DEBRUIJN198139,DEBRUIJN198153}.